aamnah/cheatsheets/crontab.md

 ####Sync /home/usr to Amazon S3 via s3cmd every Sunday at 3am.
 ```0 3 * * sun s3cmd -r sync /home/user s3://bucket/location```

+Notes
+---
+- For the commands that require **sudo** to run, adding them to a regular user's crontab would be a problem (because of having to enter the password for them to run).
+In cases like these, you can add the commands to the root user's crontab so it'd already have sudo status.

 ---
 **Source:** [List / Display all cron jobs](http://www.cyberciti.biz/faq/linux-show-what-cron-jobs-are-setup/), [Crontab usage](http://www.computerhope.com/unix/ucrontab.htm)